moderndatacompany/dataos.info/docs/resources/workflow.md

 - [Scanner Stack](./stacks/scanner.md): The Scanner Stack provides metadata ingestion capabilities from a source.

-To configure the Stack-specific Section, refer to the appropriate stack documentation for detailed instructions on setting up and customizing the stack according to your needs.
-Each stack has its unique features and configurations that can enhance the functionality of your workflow.
+To configure the Stack-specific Section, refer to the appropriate Stack documentation for detailed instructions on setting up and customizing the Stack according to your needs.
+Each Stack has its unique attributes that can enhance the functionality of your Workflow.

 <details>
 <summary>
-Click here to view a sample workflow
+Click here to view a sample Workflow
 </summary>
-The sample workflow ingests product data from the thirdparty01 depot and store it in the icebase depot.
-This workflow leverages the Flare stack to efficiently execute the necessary data ingestion tasks.
-The provided YAML code snippet outlines the configuration and specifications of this workflow.
+The sample Workflow ingests product data from the <code>thirdparty01</code> depot and store it in the icebase Depot.
+This Workflow leverages the Flare Stack to efficiently execute the necessary data ingestion tasks.
+The provided YAML code snippet outlines the configuration and specifications of this Workflow.

 ```yaml
 # Resource Section